The Safety Hierarchy of Controls: A Practical Guide to Eliminating Workplace Hazards

 Best Practices for Implementing Substitution

-Before making changes, conduct a thorough risk assessment.
-Involve workers and safety professionals to evaluate the impact of substitution.
-Monitor the new material or process to ensure it does not introduce unforeseen risks.
-Ensure compliance with OSHA regulations and industry standards.
+Before making changes, conduct a thorough risk assessment and involve workers and safety professionals in the evaluation process.
+Monitor the new material or process to ensure it does not create unforeseen risks and confirm compliance with OSHA regulations and industry standards.

 Engineering Controls